Azure/Enterprise-Scale-for-AVS/Network Design Guide/avs-networking-basics.md

 An Azure ExpressRoute Gateway cannot be used to route traffic between on-premises locations connected to it over different circuits.
 This limitation applies to the Azure VMware Solution dedicated ExpressRoute implementation too, as shown in the figure below.

 ![figure3](media/figure3.png)
 Figure 3.
-ExpressRoute does not support routing traffic between different circuits connected to the same Gateway.
+ExpressRoute does not support routing traffic between different circuits connected to the same gateway.

 Global Reach is an ExpressRoute feature that allows connecting two circuits, so that the networks connected to each circuit can route traffic to each other over the Microsoft backbone.
 Global Reach is available in the Azure VMware Solution dedicated ExpressRoute implementation.
 As such, Azure VMware Solution managed ExpressRoute circuits can be connected to customer-managed circuits, providing layer-3 connectivity between on-premises networks and Azure VMware Solution private clouds.